mongodb/atlas-cli-plugin-example/README.md

-# Atlas CLI Example Plugin
+# Atlas CLI Plugin Example
 This repository was created for developers who want to extend the [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) with their own functionality.

 ## How does it work?

 A plugin for the Atlas CLI is essentially a standalone CLI.
-When installed into the Atlas CLI, the plugin is intagrated as a normal subcommand to seamlessly extend the core functionality.
-When a plugin command is invocated, the Atlas CLI executes the plugin's binary and forwards all arguments, environment variables and standard input/output/error streams to it.
-This allows the plugin to function as if it was part of the Atlas CLI.
+When a plugin is installed, the Atlas CLI downloads a release asset from the plugin's GitHub repository and unpacks it into a plugin directory within the Atlas CLI's config folder.
+The plugin is then integrated as a standard subcommand, seamlessly extending the core functionality of the CLI.
+When a plugin command is invoked, the Atlas CLI executes the plugin's binary and forwards all arguments, environment variables, and standard input/output/error streams to it, allowing the plugin to operate as if it were a native part of the Atlas CLI.

 ## Developing a Plugin

-A plugin can contain any number of files, but it strictly requires two: an executable binary file and a `manifest.yml` file.
+Plugins can be developed with any programming language and a plugin directory can contain any number of files, but it strictly requires two: an executable binary file and a `manifest.yml` file.

 ### Manifest File
 The manifest file (`manifest.yml`) is an essential part of an Atlas CLI plugin and needs to live in the root folder of the release asset.
 Here is what the manifest file for this example plugin looks like: